 After going through the above questions, you may have concluded to put off buying a car to solidify your financial foundation, which is a great choice.
 If you’ve reviewed the questions and still decided to buy, here are some tips to consider to get the best value from your car purchase.

 First, if you have no down payment (because you used it to eliminate high interest debt or make other smart financial moves), you can still secure a low interest rate on a used car loan if your credit is good.
 This is particularly true if you’re trading in a car.
 If you cannot secure a low interest loan for a car, you should get a very low end used car, pay it off quickly, and drive that until you stabilize your credit.
+You may find that using some of your stimulus check for a down payment and getting a car loan for the rest helps you get a lower interest rate, so be open to that option.

 Second, regardless of whether you’re paying in full, paying with a down payment or financing all of it, a few principles of car buying apply.
 In short, your best option is to focus on reliability by buying a late-model used car — one that was manufactured in recent years from a reliable manufacturer.
 You can figure out which car manufacturers and models are reliable by stopping at your local library and looking at the most recent annual car buying guide from Consumer Reports.